This post may contain affiliate links. Please see our disclosure policy.

-If you've mastered plain marshmallows, you might want to mix it up and try chocolate marshmallows.
-These are rich and chocolatey, tossed in icing sugar and cocoa powder which makes them the perfect bite-sized treat.
-If you haven't made marshmallows from scratch before, they are so different to shop-bought, so I'd highly recommend them.
-See our plain and raspberry marshmallows for a really detailed post on marshmallows in general.
+If you’ve mastered plain marshmallows, you might want to mix it up and try chocolate marshmallows.
+These are rich and chocolatey and far simpler than you think.
+If you haven’t made marshmallows from scratch before, they are so different to shop-bought, so I’d highly recommend them.
+See our classic marshmallows for a really detailed post on marshmallows in general.

 I know marshmallows have a reputation for being sickly sweet and cloying.
 However, that really isn’t the case with homemade marshmallows.
 They are light, springy and sweet – but not overpoweringly so.
 Plus you can play around with the flavours, which is why we are making chocolate marshmallows here.